 But I can argue against stashing all your Craigslist cash in a safe at home.
 That is what we did, and of course it was amazing to shuffle over $14,500 in cash, but it is not worth the risk in the end.
 It was kind of a celebratory thing, but it was pretty scary feeling having that much cash on me in my car as I made my way to the bank.
 The look on the bank tellers face was utterly priceless.
 We were both obviously nervous to the point of it being comedic.

 All in all we are very proud of our success, and we look forward to hearing about your experience with Craigslist.
-Remember, start selling today if you plan to move within the next 6 months, and if you’re not it doesn’t hurt to get the ball rolling early!
-Subsequent posts with address the ins and outs of selling your stuff through yard sales, consignment shops, and eBay.__
+Remember, start selling today if you plan to move within the next six months, and if you’re not it doesn’t hurt to get the ball rolling early!
+We will also address the ins and outs of selling stuff through yard sales, consignment shops, and eBay.__

 Was this post helpful or inspiring?
 Thank us here!